Andrehatlo/andrehatlo.github.io/_pages/about.md

       - Scss
       - Postgresql

-    Moderately comfortable with:
+    Moderately:
       - Javascript
       - Elasticsearch
       - Heroku

-Projects I've been assigned while working for Rørkjøp are mostly based on creating features too speed up productivity, scalability or maintainability of Rørkjøp's E-Commerce and CMS platform.
+Projects assigned while working for Rørkjøp were for the most part based on building functionality to speed up productivity, scalability or maintainability of Rørkjøp's E-Commerce and CMS platform.
+I was very happy to work at Rørkjøp as i got the freedom to choose my projects and develop them in my own pace.

+It was hard work coming from basically no coding knowledge to be able to develop my last project for Rørkjøp, a ETL system (Extract, Transfer, Load), which basically is a way of automating a database migration/importing process.

+But loved my time here.

 #### Nordea AS

 At Nordea AS i was stationed mostly backend, building micro-service API's that communicated with third party services to add features such as payment, adding balance to an account and loans.
-Working at Nordea i've utilized Java foremost with reactive libraries to create rich streaming applications:
+Working at Nordea i've utilised Java foremost with reactive libraries to create rich streaming applications:

 Technologies used at Nordea AS: